ColinPierce9/BostonQualifier/README.md

 The data for this analysis was obtained from miloandthecalf.com.
 For the past several years, the site has hosted a questionnaire for athletes that have qualified for the Boston for the first time.
 This will allow insight into the training habits required to qualify for the race.

+### Project

+In this project, I've created a pipeline with python in order to store and analyze the data.
+- Extract the data from the public google sheet with requests
+- Convert to a dataframe to easily clean and transform the data as needed for analysis
+- Load data to postgresql database for storage.
+Database can be accessed for analysis and dashboarding

+### Folders

+There are two folders in the repository.
+- BostonQual-scripts:
+- - BQ_ETL_Main:
+- - BQ_ExtactCleanData:
+- - Demo
+- BostonQual-notebooks